experianplc/experian-data-quality-integrations/peoplesoft/README.md

 Before starting, it's important to make sure you have access to the following
 things:

 * PeopleTools Application Designer (we have tested this with PeopleTools 8.54 and HRMS 9.20, but older and newer versions should apply with little to no change in our instructions).
 * Reverse Proxy (optional for general use, but required for use with self-hosted Pro Web).
-* The integration files, which will be provided in this repository.
+* The integration files, which will be provided in this repository in the `src` folder.

 # Installation instructions